SurveyMonkey/public_api_docs/includes/_webhooks.md

 Name | Description | Type
 ----- | ----- | -----
 name | Webhook name | String
-event_type | Event type that the webhook listens to: 'response_completed', 'response_updated', 'response_disqualified', 'collector_created', 'collector_updated', or 'collector_deleted' | String
+event_type | Event type that the webhook listens to: 'response_completed', 'response_disqualified', or 'response_updated' | String-ENUM
 event_id | Event id | String
-object_type | Will be: "response" or "collector" | String
-object_id | id of object | String
-event_datetime | ISO 8601 string of date/time that the event occured | String
+object_type | Type of object that event occured for | String object_id | id of object that event occured for | String event_datetime | ISO 8601 string of date/time that the event occured | String